-All four of these were to be separate cases that would be created if they were not satisfied within two weeks of the event starting.
-I.e. you obviously can’t attend if you haven’t finished paying for it.
+All four of these were to be separate cases that could be created if they were not satisfied within two weeks of the event starting.
+So for example, you obviously can’t attend the event if you haven’t finished paying for it.

 If you’ve done a fair amount of work in Workflow Rules or Process Builder, you’re probably familiar with the idea of a Timed-Based Rule or a Scheduled Action.
 Both of these items are what Salesforce calls “flow interviews”.
 The maximum number of waiting flow interviews you can have at any one point in time is 30,000.
-If you’re just coming up on this problem then you’re probably already bashing your head for all the work you did meticulously creating your Processes in Process Builder and now you get to delete them (wahooo….).
+If you’re just coming up on this problem, then you’re probably already banging your head against a wall for all the work you did to meticulously create your Processes in Process Builder… and now you get to delete them (whomp, whomp…).

-You’re likely also trying to figure out how you can get around these two limitations given that you still have to deliver regardless of what Salesforce says.
+You’re also likely to try and figure out how you can get around these two limitations given that you still have to deliver regardless of what Salesforce says.
 By the way, I did connect with Partner Support and they politely told me these are “hard” limitations (i.e. we’re not changing this for you).